Azure/azurehpc/apps/cadence_tempus/readme.md

 ```
 Note: The xx placeholder represents the desired number of megabytes (MB) for the swap file.
 For example: 8096.

-2. Restart the WALinuxAgent service by running one of the following commands, depending on the system in question:
+2. Restart the WALinuxAgent service by running one of the following commands, depending on your OS.
 Ubuntu:
 ```
 service walinuxagent restart